-1954 Fisherville Presbyterian Church at original site, Dufferin St and Steeles Ave W is now located at The Village at Black Creek TPL.
-Solmon, James V. Fisherville Church.
-Baldwin Collection of Canadiana.
-S1-312, James Solman
+1954

+Fisherville

+Presbyterian Church

+at original site,

+Dufferin St and

+Steeles Ave W is

+now located at the

+Village by Black

+Creek

+TPL.
+Solmon, James V.

+Fisherville Church.

+Baldwin Collection of

+Canadiana.
+S 1-312,

+James Solman

 2024 Interior of a Doctor's House relocated to The Village at Black Creek